• Skip to primary navigation

 Jack and the Beanstalk Science Experiments

-After investigating how changing the gradient of the zip wire changes the speed Jack travels down it, experiment with different types of harness and different types of string for the zip wire.
+After investigating how changing the gradient of the zip wire changes the speed Jack travels down it, try experimenting with different types of harnesses and different types of string for the zip wire.

 A thicker, rougher string should mean Jack travels more slowly down the wire as there’s more friction than when using a smooth wire.